• Building 1

 The heart of learning and life on campus

-Sustainability is multifaceted and touches on nearly aspect of campus life.
+Sustainability is multifaceted and touches on nearly every aspect of campus life.
 Students can take specific courses in a variety of fields to learn more about the environment, ethics and equity, and many choose special projects to investigate specific angles and solutions.

 Outside of the classroom, faculty, staff and students work continually to find new ways to reduce the carbon footprint, adopt more sustainable operational practices, and inspire others to make changes with the planet in mind.